DOCA NVMe Emulation Application Guide

 Emulation Manager

+The first structure to address is the emulation manager context.
 During initialization, the DOCA transport scans for all available DOCA devices that can serve as emulation managers.
 For each of these devices, it creates a PCIe type, initializes a DPA instance, assigns a DPA application, and starts the DPA process.
 It also opens the DOCA device (emulation manager).
-All of these devices are stored within the emulation manager context, where they are tracked for the duration of the transport's activity.
+All of these devices are stored within the emulation manager context, where they are tracked for as long as the transport is active.

 PCIe Device Admin

-Admin QP poll group – manages the admin QP and it is selected from the system using the round-robin method
+Admin Queue Pair poll group that manages the admin QP, and it is selected from the system using the round-robin method

-Once the user issues the add listener RPC, this context is established to facilitate the hot-plugging of the emulated device to the host, allowing it to start listening for interactions from the host.
+Once the user issues the add listener RPC, this context is established to facilitate the hot-plug of the emulated device to the host, enabling it to start listening for interactions from the host.

 DOCA Poll Group